SplitSplice/RBDB/README.md

 ```
 Tags, Notes and References are optional and don't have to be included but it's good practice to include them.
 When outputting to the API, the card structure will be
+> [!IMPORTANT]
+> DO NOT USE THESE IN DB.JSON.
+Username, Avatar, and Creation Date data is grabbed automatically when using the API.
 ```json
 {
   "nickname": "",